LWHSCoding/Lesson-Plans/README.md

 <li><a href="http://brackets.io"> Install Brackets </a></li>
 <li>Install XCode </li>
 </ol>
-<p><i>Before Next Time</i>: If you would like to start learning HTML I recommend starting on codecademy.com.
+<p><i>To get ahead</i>: If you would like to start learning HTML I recommend starting on codecademy.com.
 Also please install brackets and answer the "additional club meeting" question.  </p>

 <!--